 Though largely preventable, colorectal cancer is the second leading cause of cancer deaths in the U.S., as the American Cancer Society (ACS) alarms.
 Younger people are at risk for getting the disease – the ACS estimates that in 2021 approximately 10.3% of new colorectal cancers occur in people under age 50.

-“Colorectal cancer is no longer a disease that only affects older populations,” said Dr. David Kauvar, a gastroenterologist with NewYork-Presbyterian Lawrence Hospital, director of gastroenterology at NewYork-Presbyterian Lawrence, and an assistant professor of medicine at Columbia University Vagelos College of Physicians and Surgeons.
+“Colorectal cancer is a disease that screening may help prevent,” said Dr. Pawan Rastogi, a gastroenterologist at NewYork-Presbyterian Hudson Valley Hospital and an assistant professor of medicine at Columbia University Medical Center.

-The rate of cancer has decreased among older adults, largely due to regular colonoscopies, but the rate of this disease has more than doubled among adults younger than 50.
-It is not clear yet why, though certain genetic conditions, such as Lynch syndrome, and lifestyle risk factors (diet, obesity and smoking, among others) do raise the risk of developing colorectal cancer at a young age.
+Dr. Rastogi explained the rate of colon cancer has decreased among older adults but the rate has more than doubled among adults younger than 50.
+"Certain genetic conditions such as Lynch syndrome, and lifestyle risk factors (diet, obesity and smoking, among others) do raise the risk of developing colorectal cancer at a young age," Rastogi said.

-In recognition of Colorectal Cancer Awareness Month in March, Dr. Kauvar and his colleagues are determined to raise awareness of the disease and shed light on colorectal cancer prevention.
+In recognition of Colorectal Cancer Awareness Month in March, Dr. Rastogi and his colleagues at NewYork-Presbyterian are determined to raise awareness of the disease and shed light on colorectal cancer prevention.

 - What is colorectal cancer?